Also Known As: MetaCrawler Virus, Type: Browser Hijacker, Distribution: Moderate

 Check if you have installed any software related to Metacrawler or Infospace.

 Windows 7 users:

-Click "Start" ("Windows Logo" in the bottom left corner of your desktop), choose "Control Panel".
-Locate and click "Programs and Features".
-Look for Metacrawler and Infospace related entries select them and click Uninstall.
+Click "Start" ("Windows Logo" at the bottom left corner of your desktop), choose "Control Panel".
+Locate "Programs" and click "Uninstall a program".

 Windows XP users: